 The urban planning and Environment Director’s mandate also includes planning, organizing and managing municipal initiatives related to town planning and the environment.

-The environment and municipal leisure manager assists the Director of Urban Planning and Environment in all the files relating to the environment and monitors the status of shoreline strips, establishes a citizen consultation process and participates in monitoring the status of septic installations and violations.
+The environment inspector assists the Director of Urban Planning and Environment in all the files relating to the environment and monitors the status of shoreline strips, establishes a citizen consultation process and participates in monitoring the status of septic installations and violations.

 The accounting clerk is an essential position in the organization of a municipality.
 This person performs the duties associated with municipal financial management.
 Under the supervision of the Director General, the Accounting Clerk is responsible for accounts payable and payroll, follows up on the budget during the year, performs relevant analyses and submits the financial statements quarterly with appropriate comments to the DG.
 The accounting clerk also handles annual and complimentary taxation, as well as closing the budget each month and opens and closes each year.